johnlam90/aws-multi-eni-controller/README.md

 [![Version](https://img.shields.io/badge/Version-v1.3.0-blue.svg)](https://github.com/johnlam90/aws-multi-eni-controller/releases)
 [![GitHub Pages](https://img.shields.io/badge/GitHub%20Pages-Active-brightgreen)](https://johnlam90.github.io/aws-multi-eni-controller/)

-A Kubernetes controller that automatically creates and attaches AWS Elastic Network Interfaces (ENIs) to nodes based on node labels.
-Primarily designed to simplify Multus CNI deployments on AWS, this controller enables attaching multiple network interfaces to pods without complex infrastructure templates.
-It's ideal for workloads that require multiple network interfaces, such as networking plugins, security tools, or specialized applications.

 ## Overview

+The AWS Multi-ENI Controller is a Kubernetes controller **purpose-built for Multus CNI deployments on AWS**.
+It automatically creates and attaches AWS Elastic Network Interfaces (ENIs) to nodes based on node labels, enabling Multus CNI to provide multiple network interfaces to pods without complex infrastructure templates.

+By bridging the gap between AWS networking and Kubernetes multi-network capabilities, this controller solves the challenge of dynamically provisioning and managing ENIs for Multus CNI.
+It follows the Kubernetes operator pattern and provides a declarative way to manage ENIs through custom resources, making it ideal for workloads that require multiple network interfaces, such as networking plugins, security tools, or specialized applications.

+## Architecture

 The AWS Multi-ENI Controller consists of two main components: